Fun fact: my dad’s a butcher & my stepdad is Argentine… So girl knows how to grill.

 - Place tri-tip on the hot side of the grill and brush with fat.
 Close lid and cook for 6 minutes.
 Turn it to another side.

-- Let it sit another 5 minutes before slicing.
+- Remove from grill.
+Let it sit another 5 minutes before slicing.

 - We had this with sliced radishes tossed in olive oil & fresh mint.